eecs493staff/eecs493staff.github.io/docs/final-project/README.md

 ### Goals

-- Summarize and present the entire design process in a 2.5-minute video (hard limit)
+- Summarize and present the entire design process in a 5-minute video (hard limit)
 - Due Date: Wednesday 12/3 before class

 ### Final Project Video

-For the final milestone, your team will make a 2.5-minute video of your project, summarizing the entire design process.
+For the final milestone, your team will make a 5-minute (300s) video of your project, summarizing the entire design process.
 We will devote the classes on 12/3 and 12/5 to this.
 For each team, we will play your video, then have a brief Q&A.

-The video should include:
+The video should include content from past milestones:

-- Very briefly (~15s): The user need and your solution.
+- User need and break point discovery (~40s)
+- Ideation, Storyboarding, and the solution (~40s)
-- Focus (~100s): A walkthrough/demo of your prototype.
+- A walkthrough or demo of your **final** prototype (~150s)
-- Briefly (~30s): 1 or 2 key issues your prototype had & how did you resolve them.
+- Evaluations and iterations: what are the evaluation results for each iteration?
+What are the key issues you identified?
+And how did you improve the prototype based on these results? (~60s)
 - Ending screen: your team, name/uniqname/photo of each team member

-- Note: this is a video, not a presentation.
+**Note: this is a video, not a presentation.
 Be creative, tell a story.
-Think beyond using slides.
+Think beyond using slides.**

 Please also sign up for the final presentation using the [Final Project Video Sign-up Sheet](https://docs.google.com/spreadsheets/d/19mIGPkto1ggO2GeQu7btcrsy07SV5ZGdABGR0T8xQwk/edit?usp=sharing) by **Wed 12/2 NOON**.

 - It asks for your team name, your uniqnames, and a YouTube link to your video.
-- Each lecture section has 26 slots, with 3 minutes for each slot (in order).
+- Each lecture section has 13 slots, with 6 minutes for each slot (in order).
-- The video is a maximum of 2.5 minutes (hard limit), and please make sure to check permission so we can play it in class.
+- The video is a maximum of 5 minutes (hard limit), and please make sure to check permission so we can play it in class.
 Please put it up on YouTube (public or unlisted).
-- During your 3 minutes window, we'll play your video, and your team must be present and come to the front
+- During your 6 minutes window, we'll play your video, and your team must be present and come to the front
   - If some of your team members have approved reasons for not making it in person (need approval, email us of your reason), please join Zoom to join your